01 – PITCH DECK COVER SLIDE – 10 SLIDES TO VC FUNDING SUCCESS

 Conclusion

 So, I suspect many of you were surprised concerning the importance of the Pitch Deck Cover Slide.
-If you’re starting you create your first investor presentation, congratulations!
-You’re going to be starting on the right foot if you follow my recommendations above.
-Go back and look at your Cover slide and apply what you’ve learned above.
-If possible, you should wait to read the remainder of the series before you present again.
+If you’re starting to create your first investor presentation, congratulations!
+You will start on the right foot if you follow my recommendations above.
+Go back and look at your cover slide and apply what you’ve learned above.
+Please return and take a.
+If possible, you should wait to read the remainder of the series before presenting it again.
 I can almost promise you a better reaction from your audience.
+I can almost promise you a better response from your audience.

 100% FREE GOOGLE PAGE RANK ANALYSIS